VANISAIDEEPIKA/FITNESS_TRACKER/README.md

 A simple and interactive **Streamlit** web application that predicts a user’s fitness level based on health and lifestyle inputs.
 The model uses supervised machine learning algorithms to classify fitness as **High** or **Low**.

 ## 🔍 Models Used:
-This project implements and supports the following ML algorithms:
+This project implements and supports the following ML algorithm:

-- Support Vector Machine (SVM)
-- Logistic Regression
-- Random Forest Classifier
+Random Forest Classifier

- > 📌 The current deployment uses a `Random Forest` model trained on simulated data for demonstration purposes.
+📌 The current deployment uses a Random Forest model trained on simulated data for demonstration purposes.
 ## 🛠️ Tech Stack

 | Tool            | Purpose                             |